Newsletter and Club News

 No 5-somes on Weekends or Holidays, but is allowed through the week.
 A $10 cart fee will be charged for a group that requires an extra cart.
 I.E.—4 players needing 3 carts—2 players needing 2 carts, etc. One must be at least 16 years of age to drive a golf cart.

-Village Greens’ hosted Corporate and Charity outings are very popular and we expect this year to be just as busy as 2017.
-Those interested in scheduling a 2018 event are urged to book as soon as possible.
+Village Greens’ hosted Corporate and Charity outings are very popular and we expect this year to be just as busy as last year.
+Those interested in scheduling an event are urged to book as soon as possible.
 We do employ a “first come, first served” basis.
 Call our golf shop to speak to myself or our General Manager for availability, competitive pricing, or any additional questions or concerns.

 Again, thank you for everyone’s support.